-The global market for lecithin in 2008 was estimated to be 165,000-187,000 tons/year.75 Lecithin has a variety of purposes including acting as a wetting and dispersing agent, emulsifier, stabilizer, viscosity reducer, among others.
-Lecithin is used in several final products such as baking goods, chocolate, margarine, cosmetics, pharmaceuticals, and industrial products such as paints, leather, and textiles.87 Soy lecithin retails for approximately \$1.50/lb, or \$3,000/ton.
+Lecithin is separated from soy oil and contains polyunsaturated fatty acids, vitamins K and E, and very low soy protein.
+Lecithin has a variety of purposes including acting as a wetting and dispersing agent, emulsifier, stabilizer, viscosity reducer, among others.
+Lecithin is used in several final products such as baking goods, chocolate, margarine, cosmetics, pharmaceuticals, and industrial products such as paints, leather, and textiles.108 Wholesale soy lecithin costs approximately \$2,150 per ton.